nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 14. The application must not require any internet connection to function.
 15. The codebase should be well documented with comments or JavaDoc to explain key modules and functions.
 16. The project is not required to handle any messaging functions between users and contacts.
-17. The project is expected to adhere to a schedule that delivers a feature set or feature modification every week.
-18. Key functions in the project should be tested with JUnit, with a minimal coverage of 75%.
+17. Key functions in the project should be tested with JUnit, with a minimal coverage of 75%.
-19. Price of goods should not be negative.
+18. Price of goods should not be negative.
-20. Quantity of goods should not be negative.
+19. Quantity of goods should not be negative.
-21. Arrival date of goods should not be earlier than the current date.
+20. Arrival date of goods should not be earlier than the current date.
-22. The project should be maintained with proper version control on a GitHub remote repository.

 ### Glossary